pyOpenSci/python-package-guide/package-structure-code/publish-python-package-pypi-conda.md

 channels.
 The conda package manager can install packages from different channels.

-There are several core public channels that most people use to install packages using conda including.
+There are several core public channels that most people use to install packages using conda, including:

-- **defaults:** this is a channel managed by the Anaconda, inc. It is the version of the Python packages that you will install if you install the Anaconda Distribution.
+- **defaults:** this is a channel managed by Anaconda.
+It is the version of the Python packages that you will install if you install the Anaconda Distribution.
 Anaconda decides what packages live on the default channel.
-- [**conda-forge:**](https://anaconda.org/conda-forge) this is a community driven channel that focuses on scientific packages.
+- [**conda-forge:**](https://anaconda.org/conda-forge) this is a community-driven channel that focuses on scientific packages.
 This channel is ideal for tools that support geospatial data.
 Anyone can publish a package to this channel.
 - [**bioconda**](https://anaconda.org/bioconda): this channel focuses on biomedical tools.

 **conda-forge** emerged as many of the scientific packages did not